 You’ll find ideas everywhere, in your home, workplace, neighbourhood, and community.
 Everybody in your circle of family, friends, and acquaintances has a story about what’s important to them—health, employment, raising a family, caring for elderly parents, sibling rivalry, marriage, divorce, housing, friends, travel, security, politics, and injustice.

 Using the embryo of someone’s story, nurture your own narrative.

 You’ll also come across ideas from social issues of our time.
-The media filled with articles involving race, religion, sexual orientation, immigration, child care, poverty, Indigenous rights, healthcare, school safety, terrorism, politics, the opioid crisis, the #MeToo movement, gun laws, the vaccine debate, abortion laws, human trafficking, cyberbullying, and a top newsmaker today—climate change.
+The media is filled with articles involving race, religion, sexual orientation, immigration, child care, poverty, Indigenous rights, healthcare, school safety, terrorism, politics, the opioid crisis, the #MeToo movement, gun laws, the vaccine debate, abortion laws, human trafficking, cyberbullying, and a top newsmaker today—climate change.

 Turning her back on gas-guzzling planes, Swedish teen Greta Thunberg boarded a boat and sailed across the Atlantic Ocean to spread the doomsday message about climate change.
 Her story has gripped the world, young and old.
 She has scolded presidents and prime ministers.
 She has condemned the older generation for their lack of respect for the environment and has demanded they change laws before global warming destroys the planet further.

 Thunberg didn’t allow her young age nor her diagnosis of Asperger’s syndrome, a high-functioning form of autism, to stand in her way.
 Her overall story has many intriguing aspects—a teen with remarkable courage despite her limitations, young pitted against old, the frightening vision of the future in the aftermath of global warming—to name but a few.
 Even one aspect of Thunberg’s story could shape the big idea in a book.